-A core part of the prospect research process involves evaluating potential sources of funding such as private foundations, community foundations, and government agencies to determine which sources of funding are the right “fit” for your organization or project and worth pursuing.
+A core part of the prospect research process involves evaluating potential sources of funding such as private foundations, community foundations, and government agencies to determine which sources of funding are the right “fit” for your organization and worth pursuing.

-Deciding What to Pursue
+Deciding What (and What Not) to Pursue

 With these cautionary statements out of the way, let’s look at eight things to consider when you are evaluating a foundation for fit.

-Things You Should Know about a Foundation before Submitting a Grant Application
+Eight Things You Should Know about a Foundation before Submitting a Grant Application

 - Eligibility Requirements: Even if your project fits with a foundation’s program interests, you’ll need to confirm that your organization meets the basic qualifications to apply.
-Some foundations only accept applications from organizations with headquarters in a certain country or geographic region, or may only consider applications from existing grantees.
+Some foundations only accept applications from organizations with headquarters based in a specific country or geographic region, or they may only consider applications from existing grantees.
 As part of the initial review of a foundation, one of the first things you’ll want to do is note whether your organization falls within the basic eligibility requirements.

 - Current Grantees: Looking at a foundation’s list of current (and past) grantees can give you an idea of what kinds of organizations and activities a foundation likes to fund.
 As mentioned above, seeing an organization that is a lot like your own on the current grantee list is both a good and a bad sign.
-On the positive side, it could mean that the foundation is interested in your area of focus and might favorably entertain an application.
+On the other hand, it could mean that the foundation is interested in your area of focus and might favorably entertain an application.
 On the not-so-positive side, it could mean that the foundation has this area of interest covered by one of its existing grantees and is unlikely to fund another organization to do similar work.
-Regardless of whether it is a good sign or bad, if you end up submitting an application to a foundation that has funded work similar to yours, you'll want to factor in the foundation staff's level of experience when you write your application (i.e. write for a more sophisticated audience).
+Regardless of whether it is a good sign or bad, if you end up applying to a foundation that has funded work similar to yours, you'll want to factor in the foundation staff's level of experience when you write your application (i.e. write for a more sophisticated audience).

 - Foundation Staff: Uncovering any connections to foundation staff—maybe someone on your organization's staff went to graduate school with a program officer who works at the foundation—is always helpful.
-As part of your profile of the foundation, create a list of the foundation’s staff and board members and circulate the list around your organization to see if anyone sees a familiar name.
+As part of your profile of the foundation, create a list of the foundation’s staff and board members and circulate the list around your organization to see if anyone recognizes a familiar name.